Medicinal chemists play a vital role in the process of drug discovery, helping to create new and more effective

 - effective project management skills.

-A number of companies offer year in industry placements which can be an excellent way of getting some really in-depth training, experience and skills.
+Some companies offer year in industry placements, which can be an excellent way of getting in-depth training, experience and skills.

 Summer placements, internships and informal work experience or shadowing are other good ways of gaining experience.
 Some larger companies offer structured summer placement or insight programmes, while others can be contacted directly to enquire about informal opportunities.

 You can also gain valuable experience through summer research placements in universities.
 Even doing specialist undergraduate modules or research projects can help to develop and demonstrate a relevant skill set.

 Any experience which develops your lab skills, gives you an insight into the pharmaceutical industry, improves your knowledge and understanding of synthetic organic chemistry, or helps develop your broader transferable skills is valuable.

 Typical employers in this sector include:

 - pharmaceutical companies - larger organisations that produce, manufacture and sell pharmaceutical products

 - contract research organisations (CROs) - smaller companies that carry out research on behalf of the pharmaceutical companies.
 These account for an increasing proportion of employment of medicinal chemists

 - biotech companies - smaller organisations, often focused on a specific or niche product or development

 - medical charities and research institutes